 Vancouver three-piece rock band Rare Americans have a new single out titled "Cats, Dogs & Rats," accompanied by a music video that's doing some incredible numbers over at YouTube.
 I'm not sure if credit for that goes to the band for assembling a catchy pop-punk number or the fact that the clip was animated by Brooklyn's Harry Teitelman, who's worked on some high profile projects like Killer Mike's "Reagan" video.

 Either way, go check it out.
 Rare Americans features brothers James and Jared Priestner and guitarist Lubo Ivan.
 James and Lubo were formerly members of BC alt-pop act The Lunas.
 The trio is planning on releasing a series of singles of this sort in the lead up to their full-length.

-Toronto five-piece melodic punk act Family Meeting have signed with Montreal's Thousand Island Records (Trashed Ambulance, Shift-D, Bussieres).
+Toronto five-piece melodic punk act Family Meeting have signed with Montreal's Thousand Islands Records (Trashed Ambulance, Shift-D, Bussieres).
 The band's currently working on their follow up to 2017's EP No One Cares 'Til You're Dead, which is expected sometime later this year on the label.
 Family Meeting features vocalist Josh Riley, bassist Davey Knight, guitarists Nick Navrotski and Steve Ferreira, and drummer Brian Brodie.